muxinc/mux-stats-sdk-kaltura-ios/README_INTERNAL.md

 7. Github UI - Make a new release with the new version.
 Attach the XCFramework artifacts from the automated build to the release.
 8. Update the release notes in the [Kaltura Integration Guide](https://docs.mux.com/guides/data/monitor-kaltura-ios)

+Note:

+Pushing to Cocoapods Trunk requires use of Xcode 14.2

 After release:

 * Try the new version to the sample app in this repo.